arrow-py/arrow/docs/index.rst

 Supported Tokens
 ~~~~~~~~~~~~~~~~

-Use the following tokens in parsing and formatting.
-Note that they're not the same as the tokens for `strptime(3) <https://www.gnu.org/software/libc/manual/html_node/Low_002dLevel-Time-String-Parsing.html#index-strptime>`_:
+Use the following tokens for parsing and formatting.
+Note that they are **not** the same as the tokens for `strptime <https://linux.die.net/man/3/strptime>`_:

 +--------------------------------+--------------+-------------------------------------------+
 |                                |Token         |Output                                     |